RenderKit/embree/README.md

 The `rtcAttachGeometry` function attaches a geometry (`geometry` argument) to a scene (`scene` argument) and assigns a geometry ID to that geometry.
 All geometries attached to a scene are defined to be included inside the scene.
-A geometry can get attached to multiplee scene.
+A geometry can get attached to multiple scenes.
 The geometry ID is unique for the scene, and is used to identify the geometry when hit by a ray during ray queries.

 This function is thread-safe, thus multiple threads can attach